netglade/auto_mappr/packages/auto_mappr/README.md

 When you need to assign a custom function or a const value as a value for given target field, you can use the `custom` argument in a `Field` mapping.
 Alternatively, you can use the `Field.custom()` constructor which hides other then-invalid parameters.
 Provide `const Target` value or custom mapping function.

-Custom function has to follow one of these formals:
+The custom function has to follow one of these formals:
 -  has `Source` model argument - `Target Function(Source dto)`
 -  has exactly zero arguments and returns `Target`

 ```dart